Whole House Humidifiers

 Some homeowners install these systems themselves, but it is not a simple installation.
 You will be cutting and installing ductwork, running a waterline and drain, and working with electrical wiring.
 If you’re not comfortable working with these things yourself, you may want to hire a professional.
 Installation will take a few hours, depending on the layout of your HVAC system and plumbing.

-Get a Free Estimate – If you’d like to learn more about these products, Reddi provides free in-home estimates in the Wichita area.
+Schedule an Estimate – If you’d like to learn more about these products, Reddi provides in-home estimates in the Wichita area.
 We can determine which units will be a good fit for your heating and cooling system, and determine the exact price to purchase and install the unit.

 We do our best to provide current and accurate information, but this content could contain errors or information that is not correct for your situation or equipment.
 Resources found on our website are provided as general information.
 Reddi Industries does not assume any liability resulting from the provided information.
 If you attempt to repair or modify HVAC, plumbing, electrical, or other equipment in your home or business, always consult your equipment’s operating manual first, and only do so if you are qualified.